sbrizu/smartmotorsparaguay/README.md

 #include <Adafruit_SSD1306.h>
 ```

-# Code description
+# Files description
-The code is made for an Arduino based tool that utilizes 2 servo motors, 1 grove analog sensor (light), 1 grove digital sensor
+Main code under "_displaybothsensorstraining_".
+Other files are for testing and learning purposes.
+The main code is made for an Arduino-based tool that utilizes 2 servo motors, 1 grove analog sensor (light), 1 grove digital sensor
 (ultrasonic), an OLED I2C 164x64 screen and 3 push buttons.
 If re-designing the PCB, remember to edit the pin numbers accordingly.

 # Modifying the code
 Download the main file and make a copy if making modifications.